 When people asked me how they could learn to read more, I told them I read X nr of pages a day.
 When I was 13/14 I actually read 1 book a day.
 Although it was an unhealthy habit for multiple reasons (I had to repass exams during the holidays to mention one) I learned a lot about creating habits.

-When I started to work, I gave myself the limit of 30 pages a day.
+When I started to work, I gave myself the limit of reading minimum 30 pages a day.

-When I got kids, this limit became 10 pages a day.
+When I got kids, this minimum limit became 10 pages a day.
 A lot less, yet still +3600 pages a year.
-A lot more then most people I know.
+A lot more than most people I know.

 My advice to people these days is to start creating a habit of reading a nr of pages every day, even if it’s only 1 page.
 365 pages a year, is one book a year.
 Better then nothing.

-For that I realized lately that there is a better way to create habits.
+I realized lately that there is a a tool that helps with creating new habits.
 A chain calendar.